elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

 Duration: 110 min
 Title: Releases and use of unique identifiers
 To cover:
-- What is a DOI and why is it useful for training materials
+- What is a PID and why is it useful for training materials
 - Different strategies for adding DOIs for training materials
 - Connecting a GitHub repository with Zenodo to assign a DOI
 - Use releases in GitHub to make new versions